hadv/ethaura/frontend/src/lib/UNISWAP_SERVICE.md

 ## Overview

 The `UniswapV3Service` provides a simple interface for interacting with Uniswap V3 protocol for token swaps.
-It handles quote fetching, swap calldata building, and integrates seamlessly with P256Account's `execute()` and `executeBatch()` functions.
+It handles quote fetching, swap calldata building, and integrates seamlessly with ModularAccountSDK's `executeBatch()` function.

 ## Features